-The AlphaLISA® immunoassay kit for human GLP-1 enables the detection and quantitation of human GLP-1 (7-36 amide) in serum, buffered solution and cell culture supernatants using a homogeneous AlphaLISA assay (no wash steps).
+The AlphaLISA® Human GLP-1 (7-36 amide) Detection Kit is designed for detection and quantitation of human GLP-1 (7-36 amide) in cell culture media using a homogeneous (no-wash steps, no separation steps) assay.

 You successfully added item(s) to your cart

 For research use only.
 Not for use in diagnostic procedures.

 The Glucagon-Like Peptide-1 (GLP-1 (7-36 amide)) is a 30 oligopeptide, generated from proglucagon, secreted by the enteroendocrine L cells of the small and large intestine, in a nutrient-dependent manner (some GLP-1 (7-36 amide) is also produced by the pancreatic α-cells and in the central nervous system).
 Circulating GLP-1 (7-36 amide) levels rapidly increase shortly after ingestion, playing a significant role in the inhibition of gastric emptying and food intake.
 It is also important for blood glucose homeostasis through the stimulation of insulin biosynthesis and secretion, islet proliferation, and the inhibition of glucagon secretion.
 Moreover, it regulates hypothalamic-pituitary function and GLP-1 activated circuits mediate the central nervous system response to aversive stimulation.
 In the circulation, the active form of GLP-1 (GLP-1 (7-36 amide)) is promptly inactivated by the dipeptidyl peptidase IV (DP IV).